-At our 2018 annual meeting of stockholders, we conducted an initial non-binding stockholder advisory vote on the frequency with which we should hold future say-on-pay votes.
-Our stockholders overwhelmingly agreed with our Board's recommendation that we should hold our say-on-pay vote on an annual
+At our 2018 annual meeting of stockholders, we conducted an initial non-binding stockholder advisory vote on the frequency with which we should hold future non-binding shareholder advisory votes on our named executive officer's compensation (a "say-on-pay vote").
+Our stockholders overwhelmingly agreed with our Board's recommendation that we should hold future say-on-pay vote on an annual basis.

-At our 2020 annual meeting of stockholders, we conducted a non-binding stockholder advisory vote on named executive officer compensation.
-Our stockholders overwhelmingly agreed with our Board's recommendation to approve, on an advisory basis, the compensation paid to our named executive officers with over 99% of the votes cast (excluding abstentions and broker non-votes) voted in favor of their compensation.
-For our 2021 annual meeting, our Board is recommending that our stockholders approve the compensation of our named executive officers as disclosed in this Proxy Statement.
+At our 2021 annual meeting of stockholders, we conducted a say-on-pay vote.
+Our stockholders overwhelmingly agreed with our Board's recommendation to approve, on an advisory basis, the compensation paid to our named executive officers with over 91% of the votes cast voted in favor of their compensation.
+For our 2022 annual meeting, our Board is recommending that our stockholders approve the compensation of our named executive officers as disclosed in this Proxy Statement.
 For additional information about this say-on-pay vote, see Proposal 2 in this Proxy Statement.